 It is recommended you paint your steering arms to keep them from rusting.
 When you paint, do not paint the bottom, machined surface that bolts onto knuckle.
 Remove factory steering arms from solid axle.
 Keep original shims that are under the stock arms.
 Install new arms using original shims.
 The arm with one hole goes on the left side (driver side) and the arm with two holes goes on the right side of truck (passenger).
-Knuckle stud bolts should be torqued to 80 foot/lbs.
+Knuckle stud bolts should be torqued to 71 ft/lbs.
 Using a pull scale attached to the steering arm check the resistance of the knuckle.
-With the axle installed and the tie rod removed the knuckle should require 12-15 lbs of force to move it.
+With the axle installed and the tie rod removed the knuckle should require 6.6-13.2 lbs of force to move it without the felt and rubber wiper installed.
 If the knuckle is too tight or too loose it may be necessary to change the knuckle bearings and/or shims to bring it into spec.

 Next install left and right tie rod ends into the tie rod and drag link.
 One end of each rod is left hand threaded and the other end is right threaded.
 Note the grove machined into the left end of the rod.
 The longer rod is the tie rod.
 Install the tie rod so one end is attached to the only hole in the left side steering arm.
 Attach the other end in the rear hole of the right side steering arm.

 If you have not all ready done so, install the provided pitman arm onto the IFS steering box using the match marks on the pitman arm and steering box.
 If you have a factory IFS steering box it may be necessary to use a pitman arm puller to remove the stock arm.